Stephanie Eslake is an award-winning writer and editor. Based in Tasmania, she works freelance and is passionate about communicating the arts.

 Publication credits (journalism)

-Stephanie has worked as a journalist for close to 10 years, with a focus on the Australian arts industry.
+Stephanie has more than a decade of experience as a journalist.
+She now focuses on the Australian arts industry.
 You may have seen her feature stories, news articles, reviews, columns, and Q&As published in:

 - CutCommon (founding editor)